-- (1) Any motion for a protective order must include a certification, in the motion or in a declaration or affidavit, that the movant has engaged in a good faith conferred or attempted tomeet and confer conference with other affected parties in an effort to resolve the dispute without court action.
+(1) Any motion for a protective order must include a certification, in the motion or in a declaration or affidavit, that the movant has engaged in a good faith meet and confer conference with other affected parties in an effort to resolve the dispute without court action.
 The certification must list the date, manner, and participants to the conference.
 If the movant fails to include such a certification, the court may deny the motion without addressing the merits of the dispute.
 A good faith effort to confer requires a face-to-face meeting or a telephone conference.
-If the court finds that counsel for any party, or a party proceeding pro se, willfully refuses to confer, fails to confer in good faith, or fails to respond on a timely basis to a request to confer, the court may take action as stated in GR 3LCR 11 of these rules. - (2) The court will not sign stipulated protective orders to allow the sealing of unidentified documents that the parties have marked or expect to mark as confidential during discovery.
-Instead, parties seeking to file documents under seal must comply with CR 5(g).
-Parties may file a proposed stipulated protective order to protect confidential, proprietary, or private information that warrants special protection.
+If the court finds that counsel for any party, or a party proceeding pro se, willfully refuses to confer, fails to confer in good faith, or fails to respond on a timely basis to a request to confer, the court may take action as stated in LCR 11 of these rules.

+(2) Parties may file a proposed stipulated protective order to protect confidential, proprietary, or private information that warrants special protection.
 The court may enter a proposed stipulated protective order as an order of the court if it adequately and specifically describes the justification for such an order, it is consistent with court rules, it does not purport to confer blanket protection on all disclosures or responses to discovery, its protection from public disclosure and use extends only to the limited information or items that are entitled to confidential treatment under the applicable legal principles, and it does not presumptively entitle the parties to file confidential information under seal.
 Parties are encouraged to use this district's model protective order, available on the court's website.
 Parties that wish to depart from the model order must provide the court with a redlined version identifying departures from the model.